blinky-lite-archive/env-mon-tray/README.md

 SETTINGSPASSWORD=xxxxxxxx<br/>
 NODEREDCONFIGSECRET=xxxxxxxxx<br/>
 <br/>
 with no CR after the last line

+Combines Cosmic Interval and Green Thumb